pc592/FiveNightsAtGates/README.txt

 some things and adding fields, etc. Put failwiths on functions that need to be implemented.

-Nov 24: Attempted make play and ran into system error, not sure why....
-Also not 100% certain interface is correct.
+Nov 24: Also not 100% certain interface is correct.
 Will need to implement async soon, probably, if the game itself will run without problems, as the next step in the game would be monsters/time/battery, which all need to be asynced in.

 NOTE:
 IF you want to check more types with make check, open checktypes.sh and add to where it says "EDIT HERE TO CHECK TYPES".
 Make sure you use Engine.* and not Game.* as what shipped with A2 has Game.* and had to be modified.
-Here is what shipped with A2:
-let e:exn = Game.Illegal
-let check_init_state : Yojson.Basic.json -> Game.state = Game.init_state
-let check_max_score : Game.state -> int = Game.max_score
-let check_score : Game.state -> int = Game.score
-let check_turns : Game.state -> int = Game.turns
-let check_current_room_id : Game.state -> string = Game.current_room_id
-let check_inv : Game.state -> string list = Game.inv
-let check_visited : Game.state -> string list = Game.visited
-let check_locations : Game.state -> (string*string) list = Game.locations
-let check_do' : string -> Game.state -> Game.state = Game.do'
+Follow the format of the given type checks.

 **** MAKE SURE TO MAKE CLEAN BEFORE YOU ADD COMMIT AND PUSH. ****